VoronDesign/Voron-Hardware/Klipper_Expander/Documentation/README.md

 ## Boot Jumper

-This jumper needs to be installed to put the board in DFU mode to flash with klipper firmware.
+This jumper needs to be installed to put the board in DFU mode to flash it with the klipper firmware.
 The board will show up as "Device in DFU Mode" to `lsusb` and then should show up in `dfu-util --list`

 <img src="../Images/Boot.png" width="300">